jawhitti/Cardiac/README.md

 ## Compiling the code
-The code is a Visual Studio 201S solution primarily providing three applications
+The code is a Visual Studio 201S solution primarily providing three applications described below.
+You should be able to just open the project and build (Ctrl-Shift-B).
+Binaries will all be sent to a "bin" folder under the root directory of the solution.

 ## Applications

 ### cardiasm.exe
-The compiler implements a simple language I call CARDIASM which is a simple assembly language derived from the CARDIAC instruction set.
+**cardiasm.exe** is a compiler for a simple language I call CARDIASM.
+CARDIASM is a simple assembly language derived from the CARDIAC instruction set.
 Sadly the limitations of the CARDIAC hardware platform preclude porting a more common language like C.

 The compiler transforms source files (".cardiasm") int compiled binaries(".cardimg").
 These images can be executed via **cardiac.exe** or debugged via **cardb.exe**.
 The compiler will optionally produce a simple program database (".cardb") if you pass it a "/debug+" flag on the command line, which will enable integrated source debugging.
+See the Quick Tour below for more information on the
+CARDIASM language

+#### Implementation notes
 **cardiasm** uses the ANTLR library to parse cardiasm source files.
 Executable images follow the format described
 [here](https://www.cs.drexel.edu/~bls96/museum/cardiac.html).